 Changes to ACA Requirements

-One specific change that was enacted in 2020 and goes into effect in 2021 that you should be aware of is the percentage of an employee’s income that an employee’s health care contribution must not exceed.
-Previously, this number was 9.86%, meaning the cost of employer-provided health care must not exceed 9.86% of an employee’s income.
-In 2020, that amount will be decreased slightly to 9.78%.
-This amount will determine whether your health care is considered “affordable”, an important requirement for ACA compliance.
+One specific change that was enacted for the 2021 tax reporting year is the percentage of an employee’s income that an employee’s health care contribution must not exceed, which currently stands at 9.83%.
+Previously, this number was 9.78% for the 2020 reporting year; in 2019 it was 9.86%, meaning the cost of employer-provided health care must not exceed 9.86% of an employee’s income.
+In 2021, that amount will be increased slightly to 9.83%.
+This amount will determine whether your health care is considered “affordable,” an important requirement for ACA compliance.

-The IRS is also mandating that ICHRA (Individual coverage health reimbursement arrangements) be reported on the 1095-C forms.
+Last year, the IRS mandated that ICHRA (Individual coverage health reimbursement arrangements) be reported on the 1095-C forms, and there was an updated form to account for this change.
 ICHRA mandates that an employer provides a class of employees with a monthly allowance that can be used to purchase individual health coverage from the marketplace.